able8/ip-location-finder/README.md

 # ip-location-finder

-A simple GUI app to find IP address locations from multiple data sources.
+A simple cross-platform GUI app to find IP address locations from multiple data sources.
 Using Go & Fyne.

 # Screenshots